csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **1\.** Courses that are prerequisites for CS-347.

-**2\.** Courses that are prerequisites for those courses that are prerequisites (di- rectly or indirectly) for CS-347.
+**2\.** Courses that are prerequisites for those courses that are prerequisites (directly or indirectly) for CS-347.

 Note that case 2 is recursive, since it defines the set of courses that are prerequisites of CS-347 in terms of the set of courses that are prerequisites of CS-347.
 Other examples of transitive closure, such as finding all subparts (direct or indirect) of a given part can also be defined in a similar manner, recursively.

-Since the SQL:1999 version, the SQL standard supports a limited form of re- cursion, using the **with recursive** clause, where a view (or temporary view) is expressed in terms of itself.
+Since the SQL:1999 version, the SQL standard supports a limited form of recursion, using the **with recursive** clause, where a view (or temporary view) is expressed in terms of itself.
 Recursive queries can be used, for example, to express transitive closure concisely.
-Recall that the **with** clause is used to define a tempo- rary view whose definition is available only to the query in which it is defined.
+Recall that the **with** clause is used to define a temporary view whose definition is available only to the query in which it is defined.
 The additional keyword **recursive** specifies that the view is recursive.

-For example, we can find every pair (_cid_,_pre_) such that _pre_ is directly or in- directly a prerequisite for course _cid_, using the recursive SQL view shown in Figure 5.15.
+For example, we can find every pair (_cid_,_pre_) such that _pre_ is directly or indirectly a prerequisite for course _cid_, using the recursive SQL view shown in Figure 5.15.

 Any recursive view must be defined as the union of two subqueries: a **base query** that is nonrecursive and a **recursive query** that uses the recursive view.
 In the example in Figure 5.15, the base query is the select on _prereq_ while the recursive query computes the join of _prereq_ and _rec prereq_.